Munster Senior Club Hurling Championship: Team dominance

 While Cork clubs Glen Rovers and St. Finbarr's, Togher won the first two championship titles, Newmarket-on-Fergus became the first team to retain the championship in 1968.
 Roscrea completed their own two-in-a-row in 1970, however, the rest of that decade was the preserve of Cork clubs as Blackrock, St. Finbarr's, Togher and Glen Rovers claimed every available championship title.
 Mount Sion of Waterford broke the decade-long hegemony in 1981 by becoming the first Waterford team to win the championship.
 Tipperary clubs were dominant throughout the rest of the 1980s, with Moycarkey-Borris, Kilruane MacDonaghs and Borris-Ileigh all winning the provincial decider.
 As the decade drew to a close and the 1990s began, Limerick clubs made their first impression with Ballybrown, Patrickswell and Kilmallock being added to the roll of honour.
 Clare clubs dominated between 1995 and 2000, with Sixmilebridge, Clarecastle, Wolfe Tones and St. Joseph's, Doora-Barefield reflecting the county's dominance at inter-county level by also claiming the club championship title.
 The new century saw Newtownshanrum and Toomevara win five titles between them between 2003 and 2009, however, Waterford clubs also enjoyed success.
 Since 2011 the championship has been dominated by Limerick clubs, with Na Piarsaigh winning four titles in seven years.

-The championship
+Format

 Overview

 The Munster Championship is a single elimination tournament.
 Each team is afforded only one defeat before being eliminated from the championship.
 Pairings for matches are drawn at random and there is no seeding.

 Each match is played as a single leg.
 If a match is drawn there is a period of extra time, however, if both sides are still level at the end of extra time a replay takes place and so on until a winner is found.